futurewei-cloud/chogori-platform/coding-style.md

 ## Braced blocks

-- All nested scopes are braced, even when the language allows omitting the braces (such as an if-statement), this makes patches simpler and is more consistent.
+- [Preferred] All nested scopes are braced, even when the language allows omitting the braces (such as an if-statement), this makes patches simpler and is more consistent.
-- The opening brace is merged with the line that opens the scope (class definition, function definition, if statement, etc.) and the body is indented.
+- [Preferred] Class and function brace should start with new line.
+Within the function, brace location is flexible.
+Body is indented.
     ```c++
-    void Function() {
+    void Function()
+    {
         if (some condition) {
             stmt;
         } else {